UU Spiritual Direction Network

-The members of the Unitarian Universalist Spiritual Directors' Network are professional spiritual directors.
-We are ordained ministers and lay people who have earned credentials through formal spiritual direction training programs.
-We expect our members to adhere to the ethical guidelines for Spiritual Directors and to be a member of (at least one of) UUMA/UUSCM/LREDA.
+The members of the Unitarian Universalist Spiritual Direction Network are professionals in spiritual direction.
+We are ordained and lay ministers who have earned credentials through formal spiritual direction training programs.
+We expect our members to adhere to the ethical guidelines for Spiritual Direction and to be a member of (at least one of) UUMA/UUSCM/LREDA/AUUMM.

 Our spiritual wellsprings are Christian, Jewish, Buddhist, Pagan, Theist, Humanist and more.
 Guided by the practices of spiritual direction from a variety of religious traditions, we work with others, companioning and witnessing to their sacred stories and grace-filled moments.
-Spiritual Directors customarily meet with others one-on-one or in small groups on a regular basis.
+Spiritual direction guides and companions customarily meet with others one-on-one or in small groups on a regular basis.

-For more information on individual or group spiritual direction, to locate a director, and to begin the process, please the page of questions to consider when choosing a spiritual director, then browse our Directory of Members sorted geographically or alphabetically.
+For more information on individual or group spiritual direction, to locate a UUSDN member, and to begin the process, please see the page of questions to consider when choosing a spiritual guide or companion, then browse our Directory of Members sorted geographically or alphabetically.

 The object of spiritual direction is to cultivate one's ability to discern God's presence in one's life: to notice and appreciate moments of holiness, to maintain an awareness of the interconnectedness of all things, to explore ways to be open to the Blessed Holy One in challenging and difficult moments as well as in joyful ones.— Rabbi Jacob Staub